ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ##### If you are dealing with large gridded datasets of a single data type.
 (Consider using `numpy`).
 ##### If you are doing lots of matrix calculations, or other heavily mathematical operations on gridded data.
 (Consider using `numpy`).

-Let's have a look at using `pandas` to load in our weather station data:
+Let's have a look at using `pandas` to load in our weather station data.
+Create a new script using your editor or IDE containing the following:

 ```python
 import pandas as pd